 Exposure’s migration tool enables you to easily bring over information from a Lightroom catalog, which is helpful if you’ve got an extensive Lightroom image collection you want to migrate to Exposure.
 This video walks you through the process of using it.

-Over in Exposure’s Metadata panel, I see the metadata fields have also been populated with my personal info.
-As well as my applied keywords and my additional keywords in my keyword library, which appear in the Migrated Keywords list.
+The organizing metadata for each image has carried over into Exposure.
+This includes the colors, flags, ratings, and keywords that were originally applied to the images.
+Over in the Metadata panel, the fields have also been populated with personal info.
+As well as keywords in the keyword library, which appear in the Migrated Keywords list.
 Notice that they’ve also retained their hierarchy.

 In the Folder panel, migrated collections will appear under Collections at the bottom.